Ionically Gated Small Molecule OPV: Interfacial doping of Charge collector and Transport layer

+We measured I-V characteristics of several OPV devices differing by fullerene type (\ce{C60} or \ce{C70}) and ETL thickness (from 5 nm to 200 nm) in two regimes: without the IL and with the IL on the top of MWCNTs at various gate voltage applied.
+All ungated devices showed a very poor output performance for both types of fullerene ETL due to unoptimized architecture.
+Namely, the initial difference in Fermi levels of the anode and cathode was very small that resulted in low values of V$\textsubscript{oc}$ ($\sim$ 0.25 $V$) for all devices.
+High contact resistance at the interface of the cathode and ETL led to sufficiently decreased FF.
+The highest short-circuit current at initial conditions was observed for a device with 5 nm-thick ETL and its value didn't exceed 2.2 $mA/cm^2$ (Fig. \ref{C60_5nm_all}a, black dashed curve) while with increasing the thickness of fullerene layer J$\textsubscript{sc}$ decreased accordingly.

+We found that solar cell performance can be improved by the IL even without applying any gate voltage between the counter-electrode and cathode.
+The most dramatic improvement was observed for J$\textsubscript{sc}$ which jumped to 3.4 $mA/cm^2$ (>50\% growth) for a device with 5 nm-thick \ce{C60} while both FF and V$\textsubscript{oc}$ grew slightly.
+Similar behavior was shown by other devices with thicker ETL where J$\textsubscript{sc}$ was even doubled due to the IL.

-To see the $V_{g}$ gate bias voltage dependence of the photovoltaic effect, we applied different bias voltages between the counter-electrode and the MWCNT@C60 cathode on ETL part of OPV.
-In this experiment, we used the charging time of 2 mins.
-After applying a bias voltage from 0 to 3V, the dependence of all three parameters of OPV, namely the $I_{sc}$, $V_{oc}$ and $FF$ were measured.
-Extracted OPV parameters for two specific devices are summarized in Tables \ref{tbl:C60_40nm} and \ref{tbl:C70_50nm}.
-Figs. \ref{C60_5nm_all}, \ref{С60_sweep_curves}, \ref{C70_sweep_curves} shows the bias voltage dependence of the I-V curves at step-by-step increased $V_g$ for different thicknesses of fullerene layer.
+Next, we applied different gate voltages between the counter-electrode and the MWCNT@C60 (cathode on ETL) part of our OPV-IL system.
+In our experiment, the charging time was equal to 2 mins.
+The dependence of J$\textsubscript{sc}$, V$\textsubscript{oc}$ and FF as a function of the applied gate voltage (V$\textsubscript{g}$) from 0 to 3 $V$ was measured.
+In Figs. \ref{C60_5nm_all}, \ref{С60_sweep_curves}, \ref{C70_sweep_curves} we show set of I-V curves corresponding to various V$\textsubscript{g}$ values for different thickness and type of fullerene.
+Extracted OPV parameters plotted in Figs. \ref{C60_sweep_parameters} and \ref{C70_sweep_parameters} are summarized in Tables \ref{tbl:C60_40nm} and \ref{tbl:C70_50nm} for \ce{C60} and \ce{C70}-based devices, respectively.